top of page

 Wealthspan = aging science + wealth management

-Retiring comfortably, whether already retired, planning to retire in a few years, or even if retirement is many years away, is very dependent on how people saved, the decisions they’ve made along the way, and how long they’re likely to live.
+Retiring comfortably, whether already retired, planning to retire in a few years, or even if retirement is many years away, is very dependent on how people save their money, the decisions they’ve made along the way, and how long they’re likely to live.

-How long people are likely to live plays a HUGE role in the retirement equation, as the longer someone lives the longer their wealth needs to last and the better they need to plan for that longer life.
+How long people are likely to live plays a HUGE role in the retirement equation, as the longer someone lives, the longer their wealth needs to last, and the better they need to plan for longevity.

-WFP knows that most people aren’t average and that their unique lifespan and healthspan needs to be determined in order to help make the best financial decisions.
+WFP knows that most people aren’t average and that their unique lifespan and healthspan need to be determined to help make the best financial decisions.

-We also know that the lifespan and healthspan of a spouse or significant other, if applicable, plays a big role in the financial decisions that should be made.
-Without an accurate assessment of lifespan and healthspan for each, there could be a substantial unexpected gap between them that they are not aware of, but certainly need to plan for.
+We also know that the lifespan and healthspan of a spouse or significant other, if applicable, influence the financial decisions made.
+Without an accurate assessment of lifespan and healthspan for each, there could be a substantial unexpected gap between them that they are unaware of but need to plan for.

 Better Info = Better Planning = Better Outcomes = Peace of Mind